-Just like other streaming services, YouTube TV doesn't have any contracts, so you can pause or cancel at any point without penalty.
-And while it doesn't have as many channels as some of the other services (mainly Sling TV, which has lower prices but more options, and AT&T TV Now, which has a slew of more expensive plans), it's still highly competitive, with local channels available through streaming, and a free, unlimited cloud-based DVR.
+As with most streaming services, YouTube TV doesn't have a contract, so you can pause or cancel at any point without penalty.
+And, while it doesn't have as many channels as some of the other services (mainly Sling TV, which has more options and AT&T TV Now, which has a slew of more expensive plans), it's good value, with local TV channels available via streaming and free, unlimited cloud-based DVR — record as much as you want and watch at your leisure.

 YouTube TV also has continued to add new add-on options.
-HBO Max is available for the first time, as is Showtime.
-And there's also a new Sports Plus option with NFL RedZone, Fox Soccer Plus and more.
-And in November 2020, YouTube TV added an option for Hallmark Movies Now.
-It also now has most of the major ViacomCBS channels, including Comedy Central, MTV and BET.
+HBO Max is available, as is Showtime.
+There's also a Sports Plus bundle with NFL RedZone, Fox Soccer Plus and more.
+And it also has most of the major Paramount Network channels, including Comedy Central, MTV and BET.

 Does YouTube TV have a free trial?